 When Five Ten founder Charles Cole bestowed upon the climbing world his Five Tennie, the approach shoe was born.
-It has been revived with modern construction and materials, but available in a lively 80's colorway that references the shoe's provenance.
-Don't worry, it comes in black too.
-A modified version of Five Ten's Stealth rubber dot soles go to work sticking on a variet of surfaces.
+It has been revived with modern construction and materials, but its lively 80's colorway lives on and hearkens to the shoe's early provenance.
+(Don't worry, it comes in black too.)
+A modified version of Five Ten's Stealth rubber dot soles go to work sticking on a variety of surfaces.

-A recent entry into the arena, Black Diamond's come out with a small collection of approach shoes that are intended for both lifestyle and hard wearing use.
+A recent entry into the arena, Black Diamond now has a small collection of approach shoes that are intended for both lifestyle and hard-wearing use.
 The Session falls slightly more into that lifestyle category while fitting in some smart features.
-My favorite is an elastic strap across the heel that makes for an easy on-and-off while maintaining a snug fit.
+Our favorite is an elastic strap across the heel that makes for easy on-and-off while maintaining a snug fit.
 This heel also folds down easily (think: self-inflicted flat tire) so there's no excuse to be caught barefoot while giving a belay.

 From the footwear offshoot of fashionable retailer Slam Jam, the Italian-made Katharina shoe takes significant design cues from approach shoes to create a premium low-top hiker that’s as capable as it is expensive.
 The silhouette launched in early 2022 as part of ROA’s Cave collection in two colorways, with the option for suede or sturdy nylon uppers protected by wraparound rubber rands.
 The heeled Vibram Megagrip outsole guarantees traction on the most rugged surfaces you can throw under it.